-Research has shown that fasting for relatively long periods may result in greater fat burning, even when total daily calorie intake remains the same.
+Greater Fat Burning: Research has shown that fasting for relatively long periods may result in greater fat-burning and accelerated fat loss, even when total daily calorie intake remains the same.
 Most people find that they're able to have a few more of their favorite "cheat" foods during the feeding window and still see results.
 This is why IF is such an appealing diet for many people.

-Other reasons why so many individuals love IF are that's it's relatively easy to get used to and stick with, and it's a diet you don't have to discontinue—ever.
-You can do it long-term with no adverse health effects.
-Instead, you'll actually see health benefits.
+Adherence: Other reasons why so many individuals love IF are that's it's relatively easy to get used to and stick with, and it's a diet you don't have to discontinue—ever.
+You can do intermittent fasting long-term with no adverse health effects.
+Instead, you'll actually see health benefits from IF.

-How Exactly Does Intermittent Fasting Enhance Fat Burning Compared To A Standard Diet?
+How Does Intermittent Fasting Enhance Fat-Burning Compared To Standard Diets?